MaryBennah/PHASE-5-GROUP-6-PROJECT/README.md

 3. Standardization and renaming of variables
 4. Filtering based on data availability and reliability
 5. Enforcement of consistent units:
-   -Production → tonnes
+   a.
+Production → tonnes
-   -Area harvested → hectares
+   b.
+Area harvested → hectares
+   c.
 Yield → hg/ha
-6. Construction of time-ordered panel structures
+7. Construction of time-ordered panel structures
-7. Outlier assessment and diagnostics
+8. Outlier assessment and diagnostics
-8. Conversion of data types
+9. Conversion of data types
-9. Normalization of categorical text fields
+10. Normalization of categorical text fields

  ## 3.1 Panel construction and Feature Engineering